 Pink Ivory wood, commonly known as Red Ivory, is an African wood that grows in South Africa, Zimbabwe, and Mozambique.
 Pink ivory is rarer than diamonds, which is one of the factors for its high price.

 Pink Ivory is also highly valued for its color.
 The brighter and more vivid it is, the better.
-Moreover, its incredibly high wood density makes Pink Ivory highly robust and decay-resistant.
+Its exceptional beauty, coupled with its dense and durable nature, further enhances its desirability and drives up its market value.

 Bocote wood is an expensive wood native to the Caribbean, Mexico, and South America.
 The distinctive, figured grain pattern of this flowering plant, especially on flat-sawn wood pieces, is a characteristic that makes it extremely valuable to woodworkers.